Harold-y/cbrMarketPlatform_Backend/README.md

 The CBR Market Platform designs for the online market financial people.
 Currently under construction. it uses Spring Boot as the Backend and React.js + Material UI as the Frontend.
 This part belongs to the backend development.

+#### For more info about frontend and other project info: https://github.com/Harold-y/cbrMarketPlatform_Frontend

 ## More Information about Backend and the Database:

 - The backend uses Maven as the dependency control tool.